-This one-pot wonder makes a simply delicious recipe easier than ever.
-Pasta cooks right in the sauce adding to the rich creaminess that comes from cream of chicken soup.
-Bacon adds a smoky note while Parmesan gives a great flavor boost.
+This one-pot pasta carbonara makes a simply delicious recipe easier than ever.
+Our version of pasta carbonara has under 10 ingredients and there's no need for pasta water- the pasta cooks right in the sauce.
+The rich creaminess comes from cream of chicken soup, so you don't have to spend time making an egg mixture for the sauce.
+Bacon or pancetta adds a smoky note while Parmesan gives a great flavor boost.

 cost per recipe: $6.08

 Cook the bacon in a 6-quart saucepot or Dutch oven over medium-high heat for 5 minutes or until the bacon is crisp.
 Remove the bacon and drain on paper towels.
-Pour off any fat.
-Add the shallot to the saucepot and cook and stir for 1 minute.
+Pour off all but 1 tablespoon drippings.
+Add the shallot to the drippings in the saucepot and cook and stir for 1 minute.

 Stir in the soup, broth and cheese and heat to a boil.
 Stir in the uncooked spaghetti.
 Reduce the heat to medium-low and cook for 10 minutes or until the spaghetti is tender and the soup mixture is thickened, stirring occasionally.
 Stir in the peas.
-Crumble the bacon and sprinkle on top.
+Crumble the bacon and add.
+Season to taste with salt and black pepper.
 Sprinkle with additional cheese just before serving, if desired.

 Tried this tonight.
 I doubled the recipe, used whole wheat noodles and low sodium chicken broth.
 I also added some extra diced chicken breast for more protein.
 It has as great flavor.
 This recipe is one of my new favorites.
 It would be great with broccoli instead of peas.